MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-server/Import-SPAppPackage.md

 The following are valid sources (not parameters of -Source) of the app:

---SharePoint Store
+--SharePoint Store (Marketplace)

---App catalog
+--App catalog (CorporateCatalog)

---SharePointService- Indicates apps that were built in place with SharePoint features, for example Access
+--SharePointService - Indicates apps that were built in place with SharePoint features, for example Access Services (ObjectModel)
-        Services.

 ```yaml